 One of the nation’s most beloved scenic byways is the 3,000-mile Great River Road, which snakes along the mighty Mississippi River from Minnesota to the Gulf of Mexico.
 The pretty drive includes 250 miles in Wisconsin, most along Highway 35 between Prescott and Potosi.

 Follow the green paddlewheel road signs and know that supper club dining is not far away.
-And stay in the know about more of Wisconsin's best supper clubs by subscribing to our newsletter.
+And get more travel inspiration directly in your inbox by subscribing to our newsletters.

 Four miles east of Highway 35 in Trempealeau County is a soft spot for lip-smackin’ flavors of the South.
 That includes Creole shrimp with pasta and the option of ordering any steak blackened with Cajun spices.